 Related reading: 8 fights every couple will have at some point in their relationship

 The relationship resurrected after the first fight is much stronger than before.
 You learn your partner’s flaws, accept them and treat it as an integral part of the relationship.
 The acceptance that comes with it bonds you two better together.
 In a relationship, resurrecting it means compromising for the sake of your partner.
 A newer version may include you quitting smoking, or not being a workaholic.
 This stage of relationship is about moulding a better version of yourself; someone your partner vibes better with.

 8. Could it be love?

-This stage of relationship is possibly all about butterflies in the stomach and the songs that suit you so much.
+This stage of a relationship is possibly all about butterflies in the stomach and the songs that suit you so much.
 Sure, you have been together for some time, but have you said the three words yet?
 People in this generation resort to texting, ‘I love you’, on WhatsApp.
 That is also good enough.
 Or you could go old school and confess face to face.
 Write in a letter maybe?
-One of the best stages of relationship!
+One of the best stages of the relationship!

 9. Second major disillusionment

 This can come as a personal crisis in one of your partners.
 Something like being unemployed, or losing someone close.
 They might shut themselves off emotionally which can be hard on you.
 This is one of the important stages of a relationship and how the relationship will turn gets decided here.
 Coming out of this stage requires being understanding and empathetic.